Why Does My Cat Behaves The Way It Does?

 The Temperament of Cats

-If they are not introduced to experiences in a positive way when young, they will often show fear in these situations later.
-If you wish to cat to travel regularly with you, it would be best to start this early, while your cat is still a kitten.
-Make sure it is a positive experience for your cat.
+Similarly, if they are not introduced to experiences in a positive way when young, they will often show fear in these situations later.
+If you wish to travel regularly with your kitty, it would be best to start the acclimation process early, while your cat is still young.
+Remember, it is never too late to start training your cat, provided you are patient and kind throughout the process.

 • Feed them at the same time, out of the same bowls.